 Our 'boutique' bully sticks will vary from batch to batch.
 Some batches will be thicker, thinner, chewier, crunchier or more aromatic than others (like vintages of fine wine.)
 Some sticks have thick knots at the ends of them (like old tree branches).
-Some will have pockets of fat or white strings of muscle fiber, similar to fibers you see in skirt steak - these are all signs of a natural product.
+Just like human skin, bull skins come in a variety of colors - imperfection is a sign of a natural product.

-Most of our products (with the exception of our Brazilian bully sticks) are hand-made on ranches right here in the USA.
+Most of our products are hand crafted, not made by machines.
 We want our customers to be 100% satisfied, so if you have any issues we will address them immediately.
 However, we cannot guarantee uniform sticks that will be the same every batch - this is actually a sign of a processed, mass-produced product.
 (Think Walmart frozen pizza crust vs one tossed at a local Italian pizzeria).

 Perfection is achieved by adding artificial colors, fillers, then punching them out like hot dogs.

-Bully sticks for small dogs or those on a low-calorie diet:
+Bully sticks for small dogs, older dogs or those on a low-calorie diet: